 The gas in the pipeline is at very high pressure (about 152 bar), which makes it a supercritical fluid.
 Supercritical fluids are gases under such high pressures that the vapor (gas) phase becomes as dense as the liquid phase.
 Supercritical fluids have high density, but flow easily like gases, so are ideal for transporting through pipelines.
 The Weyburn oil field has a total of 720 wells.
 The vertical wells were drilled in a 9-spot grid pattern – eight producing wells in a square around an injection well and typically have a spacing of around 150 meters.
 The high pressure CO2 is pumped into 37 injection wells, helping oil to flow towards 145 active producer wells.

 The level of purity of the CO2 supplied is ideal for use in enhanced oil recovery.
 This is because CO2 dissolves more readily into oil when small impurities are present.
-Hydrogen sulphide (H2S), which makes up 1.0 percent of the injection gas, is particularly beneficial at helping CO2 to mix with oil.
+Hydrogen sulfide (H2S), which makes up 1% of the injection gas, is particularly beneficial at helping CO2 to mix with oil.

 When CO2 supercritical fluid is pumped at high pressure into the reservoir, the CO2 mixes with the oil, causing it to swell and become less viscous.
 The swelling forces oil out of the pores in the rocks, so that it can flow more easily.
 Water is pumped into the injection wells, alternating with CO2, to push the released oil towards producer wells.
 Some CO2 comes back out of the ground at producer wells; this is recycled, compressed and re-injected along with gas from the pipeline.